strongloop/loopback/docs/concepts.md

 Loopback stand out as an api tier built for mobile:

 1. Model APIS are surfaced over REST without writing code
-2. The Datasource Juggler is modern ORM that supports supports not only traditional RDBMS, but also noSQL and services
+2. The Datasource Juggler is a modern ORM that supports not only traditional RDBMS, but also noSQL and services
 3. As a mobile backend as a service (mBaaS) we help you leverage valuable existing data in your mobile app as well dynamically create